liweinan/liweinan.github.io/_posts/2017-03-15-core-classes-to-implement-resteasy-container.md

 ![{{ site.url }}/assets/2017-03-15-dispatchers.png]({{ site.url }}/assets/2017-03-15-dispatchers.png)

 Please check there are two kinds of dispatchers: one is synchronous and the other is asynchronous.
-You can guess the `AsynchronousDispatcher` is to support some asynchronous requests, and the `SynchronousDispatcher` is used for traditional request handlings.
+You can guess the `AsynchronousDispatcher` is to support some asynchronous requests, and the `SynchronousDispatcher` is used for traditional request handling.
 We won't dive into the details of two kinds of dispatchers in this article.
 Now let's see sequence diagram of the `SynchronousDispatcher.invoke()` method:

 ![{{ site.url }}/assets/2017-03-15-invoke.png]({{ site.url }}/assets/2017-03-15-invoke.png)